Indigenous peoples of the Americas: European colonization

-Indigenous historical trauma (IHT)
+Indigenous historical trauma

-Indigenous historical trauma (IHT) is the trauma that can accumulate across generations that develops as a result of the historical ramifications of colonization and is linked to mental and physical health hardships and population decline.
-IHT affects many different people in a multitude of ways because the Indigenous community and their history is diverse.
+Indigenous historical trauma (IHT) is the trauma that can accumulate across generations and develop as a result of the historical ramifications of colonization and is linked to mental and physical health hardships and population decline.
+IHT affects many different people in a multitude of ways because the Indigenous community and their history are diverse.

 Many studies (such as Whitbeck et al., 2014; Brockie, 2012; Anastasio et al., 2016; Clark & Winterowd, 2012; Tucker et al., 2016) have evaluated the impact of IHT on health outcomes of Indigenous communities from the United States and Canada.
 IHT is a difficult term to standardize and measure because of the vast and variable diversity of Indigenous people and their communities.
 Therefore, it is an arduous task to assign an operational definition and systematically collect data when studying IHT.
 Many of the studies that incorporate IHT measure it in different ways, making it hard to compile data and review it holistically.
 This is an important point that provides context for the following studies that attempt to understand the relationship between IHT and potential adverse health impacts.